Step 1: Try Googling It

 If the article is available full text online, it's very likely to be in the first 10 results in Google.
 Google is excellent at finding specific information if you type in really specific information!

 But do double-check that it really is a published journal article, and not a draft of the article.

 Step 2: Double-Check EWU Access

 EWU Library Catalog Title Search -- Search to see if we have a particular periodical (journal, magazine or newspaper) online, in print or microfilm.
-Type in the name of the journal, magazine or newspaper in the box where it says "journal of".
+Type in the name of the journal, magazine or newspaper in the box where it says "revista."
 (Just erase and type in your title.)

 E-Journals -- Alphabetical list of the journals, magazines and newspapers we have online in our databases.
 It will not show if we have it in print or microfilm in the library.